w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

+* explain how assistive technologies associate data cells with their corresponding header cells
 * describe data cells as those which contain information of a specific type of data

 #### Teaching Ideas for Topic